TejAT-crypto/BlockChain-AMM/README.md

 # BlockChain-AMM

-This repository consists of 3 steps:
+The project for the course on Introduction to Blockchain is based on :

 1. Replicating the V2 of UniSWAP
-2. Replicating the V3 of UniSWAP
-3. Introducing fees for Uniswap.
+2. Including fees for UniswapV2.